 Begin with Salzburg`s Christkindlmarkt, one of Europe`s oldest markets(there are documents from the 15th century describing the fine crafts being sold by elderly women).
 Then continue to Munich and the craft stalls surrounding a glittering 100-foot Christmas tree in Marienplatz.
 On to visit Nuremberg, where 180 candy cane-striped stalls fill the main square with crafts, ornaments, and toys.
 Continue to Rothenburg ob der Tauber for one of the most romantic Christmas Markets in Germany and finally, end in Stuttgart, with its festive illuminations, the wonderful scents of cinnamon and vanilla, the wooden chalets, richly adorned with angels, conifer branches and Christmas ornaments.
 Transportation by train and rent a car.

-This sample price includes ALL air taxes & fuel surcharges: priced within the past 7 days for arrival on Thursday, December 04, 2014, departure from Orlando Intl, FL.
+This sample price includes ALL air taxes & fuel surcharges: priced within the past 7 days for arrival on Thursday, December 11, 2014, departure from Boston Logan Intl, MA.
 Choose your own departure city and dates.

 10 to 15+ nights.